Jean Pickering: Family and foundation

 She married Ron Pickering, a prominent athletics coach and television commentator, on 23 October 1954, in Forest Gate, London.
 The couple had two children, a daughter (Kim) in 1958, and a son (Shaun Pickering) in 1961 who went on to athletic success in his own right.

 Her husband's death in 1991 led her to create the Ron Pickering Memorial Fund to help support athletics in Britain at a grass-roots level.
 By 2013, the Memorial Fund had given out £2.0 million in grants to young athletes, coaches and athletics groups.
 Such was the breadth of the fund's support, around 75% of the British track and field team had been Ron Picking Memorial Fund grant recipients earlier in their career, among them Olympic champions Mo Farah, Jessica Ennis, Christine Ohuruogu and Greg Rutherford.

 She was appointed a Member of the Order of the British Empire (MBE) in the 2010 New Years Honours List for her services to athletics.
 She was inducted into the England Athletics Hall of Fame in 2011.
-Her passion for the sport remained until the end of her life – she suffered from bad health due to a heart condition in her last years but focused on being present for the Athletics at the 2012 London Olympics.
+Her passion for the sport remained until the end of her life – she suffered from poor health due to a heart condition in her last years but focused on being present for the Athletics at the 2012 London Olympics.
 She died aged 83 on 25 March 2013.